 Last weekend, we headed over to Surrey for Nature Spa UK’s mobile sauna launch event in the tranquil surroundings of Divers Cove.
-With murmurs of a second lockdown gaining momentum in the lead-up to the event, the lure of a Halloween sauna and lake dip proved too tempting to pass up.
+With murmurs of a second lockdown gaining momentum in the lead-up to the event, the lure of a Halloween sauna followed by a lake dip proved too tempting to pass up.
 Here’s our round-up of how the day unfolded.

 Despite being advertised at fairly short notice (just seven days prior), tickets for Nature Spa UK’s launch event on October 31 were snapped up in a matter of hours, highlighting just how much of an appetite there is for authentic sauna experiences here in the UK.
 The demand was so great, in fact, that tickets for a second day were later made available also.